-Each firm can change its variable inputs to maximize profit.
-Each firm can change its inputs.
+Two kinds of equilibrium for firms Short-run equilibrium Long-run equilibrium Each firm can change its Each firm can change variable inputs to its inputs. maximize profit.
 Other inputs are fixed. inputs are fixed.
 Number of firms in the industry is fixed.
-New firms can industry and existing firms can industry.